Tony58321/Statify/developer_document.md

 ## How to Obtain Source Code:

+The code can be downloaded via github.
+From this repository's code page, select code -> download zip.
+Unzip the file once it has dowloaded.
-To obtain Statify’s source code, navigate to the “statify-react” folder within the repository.
-A majority of the project's source code is in the “src” folder within the “statify-react” folder.
+To obtain Statify’s source code, navigate to the "statify-react" folder within the repository.
+All of the project's source code is in the "statify-react" folder, and a majority of it is in the "src" folder within the "statify-react" folder.

 ## Layout of Directory Structure:
 ```